ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 Documentation
 -------------

-* Eliminate warnings and errors in documentation generation.
+.. * Eliminate warnings and errors in documentation generation.

+* Add in API for C code.
+* Check through documentation before public release as some may have become outdated.

 Pedagogy
 --------